-For those interested in the Fall of France, 1940, there are several thought-provoking works on the Battle of Arras, 1940, which witnessed the large-scale use of British tanks in an effort to blunt part of the German Blitzkrieg.
+For those interested in the Fall of France, 1940, there are several thought-provoking works on the Battle of Arras, which witnessed the large-scale use of British tanks in an effort to blunt part of the German Blitzkrieg.
 That it met with limited successes and put the Germans on the back foot, albeit on a temporary basis, has made this engagement an attractive one for military historians to examine and debate.
-But less well known in terms of Britain’s contribution to the armoured warfare during the Fall of France campaign were the actions of Britain’s 1st Armoured Division, which ended up fighting a campaign filled with frustration, farce and tragedy.
+But less well known in terms of Britain’s contribution to the armoured warfare during the campaign were the actions of Britain’s 1st Armoured Division, which ended up fighting a campaign filled with frustration, farce and tragedy.

 At that time, 1st Armoured Division had been designed for both rapid attacks and reconnaissance in force; on paper, it was a unit that should have caused any opponent a serious headache.
 However, it was still in the process of being brought up to fighting strength when the German invasion of France was unleashed.
 Planners in the British War Office initially placed the unit on standby, hoping the Blitzkrieg would be contained and allow for its introduction on the frontlines as a fully-equipped, fully-supported unit.
 But as catastrophe loomed, it was decided to rush the unit to Normandy in a desperate bid to assist the French.
-Its orders were confused and its supply shaky; its collaboration with the French weak and, most importantly, its tanks were either unfamiliar or obsolete – or both.
+Its orders were confused and its supply shaky; its collaboration with the French weak; and its tanks were either unfamiliar or obsolete – or both.
 That the division managed to escape German clutches was due to the men’s endurance and the level-headed leadership of its command.

 Into the inferno